lauris/awesome-scala/README.md

 * [Dispatch](https://github.com/dispatch/reboot) - Library for asynchronous HTTP interaction.
 It provides a Scala vocabulary for Java’s [async-http-client](https://github.com/AsyncHttpClient/async-http-client).
 * [Scalaxb](https://github.com/eed3si9n/scalaxb) - An XML data-binding tool for Scala that supports W3C XML Schema (xsd) and Web Services Description Language (wsdl) as the input file.

+## Utilities

+*Miscellaneous Scala utility libraries*

+* [Chill](https://github.com/twitter/chill) - Scala extensions for the Kryo serialization library.
+Can be used standalone or within systems like Hadoop, Storm and Akka.
+Generally faster and more memory efficient than Java serialization.

 # Contributing